projectcalico/calico/docs/GettingStarted.md

 ## How to install and run it.

 You can run these instructions on a Windows, Mac or Linux computer.
 You'll be guided through setting up a two node CoreOS cluster, creating some Calico enabled endpoints and pinging between them.

-Although Vagrant/Virtualbox/CoreOS is used, the environmental requirements are minimal.
-You'll obviously need Docker and Git and we currently rely on some SSH keys and host file settings - see XXX for more details.
+Although Vagrant/Virtualbox/CoreOS is used in these instruction, if you want to run in a different environment the requirements are minimal.
+You'll obviously need Docker and Git and we currently rely on some SSH keys and host file settings - see [provision.sh](https://github.com/Metaswitch/calico-docker/blob/master/provision.sh) for more details.
 If you want to get started quickly and easily then we recommend just using Vagrant.